sergisproject/sergisproject.github.io/docs/client.md

 ## Frontends

-In SerGIS, a frontend is a JavaScript library for the SerGIS Web Client that handles the rendering of the map and the rendering of [Action objects][actionobject] on the map.
+In SerGIS, a frontend is a JavaScript library for the SerGIS Web Client that handles the rendering of the map and the rendering of Map [Action objects][actionobject] on the map.
 This is separate to easily allow different mapping APIs and libraries to be used.

 Each frontend is a JavaScript object.
 It must be assigned to `sergis.frontend`.
 This object must have the following functions: